department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Industry-Partner-X-raw.md

 -   Past integrations, repeatable across vendors

--   Send jobs to indeed, they’ve exposed fields and params that they can use
+-   Send jobs to them, they’ve exposed fields and params that they can use

 -   They call it an API integration, but it’s not really that, it’s an XML integration